 27. Bike up and down Shingle Creek Regional Trail.
 This trail connects Brooklyn Center and Brooklyn Park, and connects with Shingle Creek Parkway and trails in Minneapolis.

 30. Attend Nature Center Without Walls events at Eastman Nature Center and Mississippi Gateway Regional Park.
-These weekly FREE events include nature activities, displays, tips for exploring, chance to talk with a naturalist, and much more.
+These free events are each weekend and you can drop in anytime.
+Events include nature activities, displays, tips for exploring, chance to talk with a naturalist, and much more.

 32. Walk or run a 5k around Palmer Lake’s loop in Brooklyn Center.
 Makes a great spot if you're training for a race.

-34. The Saint Paul Chamber Orchestra holds many FREE family concerts throughout the year at the Lake Harriet bandshell.
-Reservations are required.
+34. The Saint Paul Chamber Orchestra holds many free family concerts throughout the year at the Lake Harriet bandshell.
+Tickets are free but reservations are required.

 35. Get in tune with your healthy side.
-Farmers markets not only have a plethora of food options, but many have free entertainment and kids activities.
+Area farmers markets not only have a plethora of food options, but many have free entertainment and kids activities.

 36. Visit the Minneapolis Institute of Art’s world-class collection, including world-famous masterpieces by Van Gogh, Monet, and Picasso.